-Psoriasis is a chronic autoimmune condition that causes skin cells to grow far too rapidly.
-As the abundance of skin cells accumulate, it leads to patches of red, scaly skin.
+Psoriasis is a chronic autoimmune condition that causes inflammation and rapidly growing skin cells.
+As the skin cells accumulate, it leads to patches of red, scaly skin.
 These patches can appear anywhere on your body, including in your mouth.

 Psoriasis can cause periodic flare-ups of symptoms, after which there’s little or no disease activity.